St. Jacobs, Ontario: The Village of St. Jacobs

 The Village of St. Jacobs is a commercial centre with over 100 retailers, attractions, and restaurants.

-St. Jacobs features artisans in historic buildings, such as the Country Mill, Village Silos, Mill Shed, and the Old Factory.
+St. Jacobs features artisans in historic buildings, such as the Country Mill, Village Silos, Mill Shed, and Old Factory.

 Visitors may watch artisans make pottery, quilts, designer clothes, jewellery, glass vases, woven wall hangings tiffany lamps, stained glass doors, and miniature doll houses.
 There are also two blacksmith shops.
 The 2 km millrace is a treed hiking path along the Conestogo River.

 The Visitor Centre in downtown St. Jacobs is a Mennonite interpretation centre, providing information and education about the Mennonite people in the township.

 St. Jacobs is the headquarters of Home Hardware.
 The first store opened in downtown St. Jacobs in 1964 and remains in use as the local furniture outlet but a large new Home Hardware store across the street opened in November 2014.

 St. Jacobs is home to the Southern Ontario Locomotive Restoration Society's (SOLRS) Restoration Shop.
 SOLRS operates the seasonal, recreational Waterloo Central Railway between the St. Jacobs Farmers' Market, the Village of St. Jacobs, and the town of Elmira.
 It operates on market days (May to October) and during certain special events including the Maple Syrup Festival in early April.

 Three kilometres south of the town centre is the St. Jacobs Farmers' Market, the most popular tourist draw.

 St. Jacobs Farmers' Market

 St. Jacobs Farmers' Market is a farmers' market and flea market.
 It is the largest year-round farmer's market in Canada, and is a popular destination for residents and tourists.
-It attracts about one-million visitors annually.
+It attracts about one million visitors annually.

 The market was established in April 1975 by eight farmers, including Jim Wideman, Jacob Shantz, Ross Shantz, and Milo Shantz; the Shantz families then managed the facility for over forty years.
 In November 2017, the business was sold to Schlegel Urban Developments which planned to continue business as usual.
 The sale also included Market Road Antiques, the St. Jacobs Outlets and the property housing the TSC store.

 Attractions

 Trails and recreation

 The Millrace Footpath, a recreational trail that forms part of the Trans Canada Trail, runs along the Conestogo River from the Village of St. Jacobs to a dam further up the river.
 The trail offers many scenic views of the river and of the millrace constructed in the 1860s that used to power the village's gristmill.
 The trail has a length of about 2 km and can be used year-round.

 The village also has an arena and community centre, as well as a library originally built in 1934 and financed by a private donation.

 There are also numerous parks and green spaces.